ForwardFeed/hexagon-in-cli/README.md

 // okay, so internally, I represented the grid into an array
 // which I believed to be useful, because I originally wanted to draw on the terminal another way
-// the way hexagon_in_cli::cli_draw::draw() works is that by making a buffer of spaces and endlines, then iterating over the vector and add text where it has to be added.
+// the way hexagon_in_cli::cli_draw::draw() works is that by making a buffer of spaces and endlines.
+// Then iterating over the vector and add text where it has to be added.
 // which works fine, but ultimately it's not perfect as I wished to do it iteratively and change the way I store data grid.get_quad_grid()